Secure document exchange

 Clients want a clearer sense of what is happening, what still needs their attention, and whether the matter is moving.

 The first portal experience often sets the tone for the relationship.
-Firms care whether it feels current, clear, and professionally controlled.
+Firms care whether it feels current, clear, and in control.

-Firms need a system that keeps legal records, client communication, and upload history easier to trust and easier to follow.
+Firms need legal records, client messages, and a full upload history in one place they can trust and follow.

 Definition